boldleadsdevelopment/lockdown/README.md

   * Most services and web sites do not truly deliver value to the entire globe
   * Most services and web sites do not truly receive value from the entire globe
-  * The vast majority of traffic from many countries is not only useless, but also dangerous
+  * The vast majority of traffic from many countries is not only irrelevant, but also dangerous
   * Both computational resources and data privacy are more important than junk traffic
   * Chasing down attackers manually consumes more time than it is worth and is a never ending job
   * Every site on the Internet gets hit with hundreds if not thousands of automated attacks on a daily basis